 A strong commitment to our community has been important to the Winston Family since the opening of the first Winston Flowers store in 1944.
 The Charity in Bloom program was more recently created to increase awareness and raise funds for individual non-profit organizations who work to improve health and wellness of children and families through medical research, education and mentorship.
 Each month, proceeds from our custom-designed arrangements are shared with our partner organization to support their initiatives.

-This floral design is available for the month of June 2017, anywhere in the United States.
+This floral arrangement for charity is available for the month of August 2017, anywhere in the United States.

 With great excitement and gratitude, we are pleased to announce that

 our philanthropic program, Charity in Bloom, has raised more than $1

 million dollars for our partner organizations.
 Since its introduction

 in May 2010, Charity in Bloom has generated needed funds for more than